 If you file a chapter 13, this can cause some other complications.
 Student loan debt is no different than credit card debt, and the bankruptcy trustee may well require that you pay it the same as you would any other debt: through your plan.

 But what if your plan does not propose to pay creditors 100%?
 Then you could come out of your plan three to five years later in default!

 Needless to say, you need to tread carefully in bankruptcy if you have current student loans.
 You should not try to file it yourself, and should hire an attorney who is familiar with student loan law.

 So What Do I Do?

-If you live in South Jersey and are considering filing bankruptcy, call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are considering filing bankruptcy, and are ready to take action, call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
 Let my knowledge of student loan law be of assistance to you in navigating these waters.